Skip to content

 RedirectsManual redirects or safer URL changes after pages have been published.

-Foundation ThemeA practical frontend starting point for rendering pages without building a theme from scratch.
+Built-in Default ThemeA practical frontend starting point provided by capell-app/frontend without installing a theme package.

 Frontend AuthoringEdit page title, description, or content from the public page after the admin-only beacon confirms access.